 To maintain the highest level of ethical standards, integrity and professionalism, in every aspect of our service.
-No matter how fast-paced or pressure filled our mission of service may be, all our efforts must be thoughtfully planned and executed within the spirit of time proven principals and values, to falter in any way would be unthinkable.
+No matter how fast-paced or pressure-filled our mission of service may be, all our efforts must be thoughtfully planned and executed within the spirit of time-proven principles and values, to falter in any way would be unthinkable.

-We believe that a prevention effort through public education, code development and enforcement, community planning and investigation is the best way to reduce the impact of fire, medical and environmental emergencies.
+We believe that a prevention efforts through public education, code development and enforcement, community planning, and investigation are the best way to reduce the impact of fire, medical, and environmental emergencies.